cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 `SupportedOperations` contains the transaction types that are supported by the library.
 At the present time, only `Transfer` is supported.
 Additional operations will be added in due time.

+We will map Msg type name as the operation.

 #### Interfaces

 Every SDK version uses a different format to connect (rpc, gRpc, etc), we have abstracted this in what is called the Adapter.
 This is an interface